mikewacker/age-verification/README.md

 (If one engineer could accomplish this, imagine what a team of engineers with even more expertise could accomplish.)

-## Design Summary (and Extended Demo)
+## Design Principles (and Extended Demo)

+The design is based on three keys:

+- a key consideration: protecting the anonymity of users
+- a key problem: maintaining the chain of custody for a digital age certificate
+- a key insight: that we can build a good enough solution if we view this as deduplication problem

-### Goals
+### Key Consideration

-Many social media accounts are anonymous; protecting the anonymity of such accounts ia a key consideration.
+Many social media accounts are anonymous.
+Preserving their anonymity is key&mdash;especially because anonymous speech does have some protection under the First Amendment.

 - For protecting the anonymity of users, we want an "A" grade.
-- For stopping kids from bypassing the system, we want a "B" or "C" grade.
+- For stopping kids from bypassing the system, we want a "B/C" grade.

-It certainly could be possible to do better; these grades are used to show how we will weigh any tradeoffs involved.
+That "B/C" grade is certainly not a ceiling, though; these grades are primarily used to express tradeoffs.

-### Problem: Chain of Custody

-- **Q:** Assume that we can verify someone's age with 100% accuracy before we generate a digital age certificate.
-  Does that solve our problem?
+### Key Problem

+Let’s say that John Smith uses a digital age certificate to verify his social media account:

+1. How do we verify that the person who requested a digital age certificate is John Smith?
+2. How do we verify that the person who used that age certificate is John Smith?
+3. How do we verify that John Smith used that age certificate for his own social media account?

-- **A:** No. You still need to consider the chain of custody after the age certificate is generated.
+A lot of the focus is on the first question, but we need to consider the entire chain of custody.

-Let's say that we generate an age certificate for John Smith:

-- Does John Smith maintain custody of his age certificate, or does someone else obtain it?
-- Does he use it to verify his own account, or does he use it to verify someone else's account?
+For example, even if John Smith verified his identity before he received an age certificate, that means little if he can share that age certificate with someone else&mdash;and nothing stops them from using it.

+### Key Insight

-How do we solve this problem?
+What if we viewed this problem as a deduplication problem?

-- If the age certificate only contains an age, we don't know whether the chain of custody was maintained.
-- If we put John Smith's real name on that age certificate, we're revealing his identity to a social media site.

-### Solution: Use IDs

-*(For the sake of clarity, we will use the fictional names from the demo here.)*

-CheckMyAge can randomly assign each person an ID (e.g., `uhzmISXl7szUDLVuYNvDVf6jiL3ExwCybtg-KlazHU4`);
-an ID doesn't reveal any personal information.
-One ID can only be used to verify one account for each social media site.
+How can we ensure that John Smith can only verify one account for each site?
-(There's more to it than that, but that's the high-level idea.)

-- If John Smith verifies his own account on Pop, he can't verify anyone else's account on Pop.
+Even when we cannot fully guarantee the chain of custody, if one person can only verify one account, that means that they cannot verify both their own account and someone else’s account.
-- If John Smith does not have an account on Pop, he can only verify one other person's account on Pop.
+(At most, if they did not have an account of their own, they could verify one and only one other person’s account.)

-It's not an "A" solution, but it's still quite effective&mdash;while protecting the anonymity of users.

-So what do we do about the part of the problem that we did not solve?

-- Again, our goal is not to be 100% effective.
-- We are already dealing with a much smaller problem.

-Thus, instead of making it impossible to verify someone else's account, we can feasibly make it harder to do that.
+The deduplication problem is easier to solve in a privacy-conscious way, and it is a good enough solution to earn that "B/C" grade for effectiveness.

+(From there, we can pursue more incremental improvements that bump up that grade for effectiveness.
+The goal here is not to make it impossible to bypass the system; the goal is simply to make it harder.)

 ### Extended Demo